pramito/foodpanda-test-submission-1/README.md

 2. Change the files order.csv and vendors.csv with the data files

-3. [Optional] Merge the pull request.
+3. Merge the pull request.